devdo-eu/macau/README.md

 Game will end if one or more players finish round with no cards on hand.

-# Further Development
+# Development
-This project is starting point for more complex development of Macau card game implementation.
+This project is starting point for more complex development.
++ implemented:
+  + macau card game logic for 1 deck and max 6 players
+  + terminal interface
+  + cpu players
+  + macau can be played with more than 1 deck and more than 6 players

 # License